How to Select the Best Event Seating Plan For Your Event

 Reserved Seating – Here, you can either use a place card to assign guests’-their seat or you can provide the guest with a ticket to designate each chair to each of the participants or guests.

 Now, I’d love to hear from you.

-In the comments below, let me know which type of event seating plan you use the most and which is your favorite style and why.
+In the comments below, let me know which type of event seating plan you use the most and why.